 Step 7: Guying Out the Tent

 The guy lines will attach to the rainfly using fabric loops.
 Look to attach the guy lines about halfway up the pole.
-The purpose of the guy lines is to strengthen the pole structure of the tent in heavy winds.
-General rule of thumb: the heavier the wind, the more secure you ought to make the guy lines.
+The purpose of the guy lines is to strengthen the pole structure in heavy winds.
+A general rule of thumb: the heavier the wind, the more secure you ought to make the guy lines.

 Try to set up guy lines at a 90-degree angle with the fly.
 If you’re surrounded by trees, try using a branch.
 If there are no trees in the area, consider using an upside down tracking pole.